imsky/pull-review/README.md

 ## Usage

-First, add a `.pull-review` configuration file in your repository.
-Here is a minimal `.pull-review` file:
+First, add a `.pull-review` configuration file in your repository:

 ```yaml
 version: 1